 The road to recovery is not an easy one.
 It can take time to feel normal again.
 However, listening to your doctor will facilitate your recovery.

-The cost of a Tummy Tuck varies by the type of Tummy Tuck procedure that is required.
-Pricing ranges from $4,000.00 – $7,000.00.
+The national average price of a Tummy Tuck Miami can range from $4,000.00 – $10,000.00.
 Make sure to research your physician and select one that is Board Certified.
+Learn about our financing options.

-While this depends on the location of the stretch marks, generally the procedure does improve them.
-In particular, if the stretch marks are located in the area that is to be removed.
+While it depends on the location of the stretch marks, a tummy tuck procedure generally does improve them.
+Particularly, if the stretch marks are located on the abdomen below the naval, which is the area of skin that is removed with a tummy tuck.

-As long as patients remain at a stable weight, results will last.
-Results are only affected by pregnancy, excessive weight loss or natural aging, of which the latter generally does not affect the skin so much where it reverts to its pre-surgery condition.
+As long as patients remain at a stable weight, tummy tuck results last a long time.
+Results are only affected by pregnancy, excessive weight gain or natural aging, of which the latter generally does not affect the skin so much where it reverts to its pre-surgery condition.

-Tummy Tuck incisions vary by technique, which should be discussed with your surgeon prior to surgery.
-A typical scar would be located above the public hairline and easily covered by a bikini.
+Tummy Tuck incisions vary by technique, which should be discussed with your plastic surgeon prior to surgery.
+A traditional tummy tuck scar would be located above the public hairline and easily covered by a bikini.

-Since this operation includes the reparation of muscles, it can be painful.
-Pain management options should be discussed with your surgeon and plan set in place.
+Since this operation includes the reparation of muscles, a tummy tuck can be painful.
+Pain management options should be discussed with your plastic surgeon and a plan set in place so that you're able to have a smooth recovery.

-Your doctor will make the appropriate recommendation for either procedure.
-A Tummy Tuck is favored when there is an excess of loose abdominal skin in addition to fat deposits.
+During your plastic surgery consult, your plastic surgeon will make the appropriate recommendation for either a tummy tuck or liposuction.
+A tummy tuck is favored when there is an excess of loose abdominal skin in addition to fat deposits.

-While there is no age requirement, this procedure is typically performed on individuals suffering from excess skin and fat who have reached their ideal weight after excessive weight loss and women who have given birth and plan on not having any more kids.
+While there is no age requirement for a tummy tuck, this procedure is typically performed on individuals suffering from excess skin and fat who have reached their ideal weight after excessive weight loss and on women who do not plan on not having any more kids.